Globularia | Blue Blossoms of the Mediterranean

 - Family: Plantaginaceae

-The spherical shape of Globularia flowers makes it an intriguing accent in European gardens.
-In Mediterranean countries such as Italy and Spain, it is highly valued in rock gardens and dry landscapes.
+In Mediterranean regions such as Italy and Spain, it is recognized as an essential plant for rock gardens and dry landscapes.

-The Globularia is hardy and easy to grow, making it ideal for rock gardens and potted arrangements.
-Here are the key care tips, categorized for convenience:
+Globularia is hardy and easy to grow, making it suitable for both rock gardens and containers.
+Here are the main points for cultivation:

 Sunlight